 What I Like to Do at Grand Turk

 I like to park myself in a lounge chair at Jimmy Buffet’s Margaritaville (the largest in the Caribbean) and enjoy having a waiter bring me fancy drinks while listening to a DJ spinning awesome tunes.
 I then take several dips in the killer lagoon-style pool in a picture perfect setting.
-I sometimes get my drinks from the awesome swim-up bar.
-When I get hungry, I like to order a heapin’ stack of tasty nachos to take a break from cruise-ship food.
-The food and drinks are pricy at Margaritaville, but since the pool and loungers are free, I figure it is worth the splurge.
+Sometimes, I’ll get my drinks from the fun swim-up bar.
+When the hunger sets in, I order a heapin’ stack of tasty nachos for a break from cruise-ship food.
+The food and drinks are pricy at Margaritaville, but since the pool and loungers are free, so I figure it is worth the splurge.

 If you still need more, Margaritaville also has a FlowRider where you can learn how to surf, body-board, or at least make a fun video of attempting it.

 On my most recent visit to Grand Turk, my Holland America ship was the only one in port when we arrived, so we were able to land primo seats around the pool.
 About 1 PM, a huge Carnival ship pulled in and people came out in droves.
 The music went from easy listening and island tunes to loud hip-hop in seconds.
 It was as if we were at a whole different place within minutes of the passengers disembarking.
 I found it interesting and wanted to share.